openeuropa/oe_search/README.md

     SEARCH_API_INDEX_ID
 ```

-It is recommended to use explore the functionality starting by installing and configuring the Demo module.
+It is recommended to explore the functionality by first installing and configuring the Demo module.
 Please refer to the demo documentation to understand how to configure the different endpoints and credentials.
 When configured correctly the number of documents in the Search API index should show the total number of documents in the Europa Search database.